Science Enrichment Academy (SEAS)

 All scholars attending SEAS should bring:

-- old sneakers or water shoes (scholars will be seining in the river or bay)
+- Old sneakers or water shoes (for seining in the river or bay)

-- a separate set of clothes and shoes that they will wear in the field (forest, bog, hiking in the Pine Barrens).
+- A separate set of clothes and shoes that they will wear in the field (forest, bog, hiking in the Pine Barrens).
 This set of clothes will be sprayed with Permethrin and allowed to dry for one day.
 Permethrin is used to repel ticks when scholars are in the field or hiking in the woods.
+Using Permethrin is optional.